 I deadlifted my bodyweight.

-Then it hit me.
-This stuff actually works.
+Then it hit me – wow, this stuff actually works.

 That’s when it started.
 I began tagging everyday objects to my numbers.
-After every session, I would give myself a virtual pat on the back–which translates to “well done Jamie, now you can totally pick up a microwave/TV/fridge/crate of grapefruit/etc”.
+After every session, I would give myself a virtual pat on the back – which translates to “well done Jamie, now you can totally pick up a microwave/TV/fridge/crate of fruit/etc”.

-There it was.
 Up until this epiphany, I never took ownership of my progress.
-But there it was.
-The one thing that has powered me through boring projects and long days, staring me in the face like a big secret everyone needs to know about.
+But there it was, the one thing that has powered me through boring projects and long days, staring me in the face like a big secret everyone needs to know about.

 It was time to get excited.